Legends, myths, and intriguing archaeological finds suggest ancient Egyptians once visited Ireland.

 The genome of an early woman farmer who lived near Belfast 5,200 years ago showed that her majority ancestry originated in the Middle East.
 The woman had black hair and dark eyes, and she would have looked more like someone from southern Europe than an Irish woman.

 By contrast, the genomes of three men who lived during the Bronze Age 4,000 years ago showed one-third of their ancestry came from the Pontic steppe on the shores of the Black Sea.
 These men had the most common Irish Y chromosome type, had blue eyes, and had the genetic mutation for hemochromatosis, now so common in Irish people, it’s often called a Celtic disease.
-Although there was only 1,000 years between them, the genomes of the woman and the three men looked remarkably different, suggesting a major migration must have occurred.
+Although there were only 1,000 years between them, the genomes of the woman and the three men looked remarkably different, suggesting a major migration must have occurred.

 Love Irish history?
 Share your favorite stories with other history buffs in the IrishCentral History Facebook group.